-As I mentioned in yesterday’s post, this and yesterday’s recipe was the main reason for picking moong as one of the ingredients for this month’s Cooking Carnival, Cooking with Protein Rich Ingredients.
+As I mentioned in yesterday’s Ram ladoo post, this and yesterday’s recipe was the main reason for picking moong as one of the ingredients for this month’s Cooking Carnival, Cooking with Protein Rich Ingredients.

-Moong dal laddu or pesaru pappu muddalu (Telugu translation – moong dal balls) is a traditional laddu prepared during Bathukkama celebrations.
-Moong dal laddu and rice laddu ~ nethichamili muddalu are must preparations for saddula bathukamma and your can read more about bathukamma in my rice flour laddu post.
+Moong dal laddu or pesaru pappu muddalu (Telugu translation - moong dal balls) is a traditional laddu prepared during Bathukkama celebrations.
+Moong dal laddu, chana dal laddu and rice laddu ~ nethichamili muddalu are must preparations for saddula bathukamma.
+Read more about bathukamma festival in rice flour laddu post.

 - 1 cup Moong Dal